Tooth Gems Trend – Is it safe?

 Depending on the size of the rhinestone, ingestion or aspiration may occur.
 Ingestion may not be an issue, however, aspiration can prove to be quite serious with a hefty medical bill attached.

 The attachment of a rhinestone can make hygiene more difficult.
 Food and plaque may be

 encouraged to build upon the tooth so use this technique to properly brush.
 This increases the risk of cavities but you know what?
 That’s the risk involved with the attachments for Invisalign and even more so with traditional braces.
 The difference is that one is professionally monitored and the other is not.

 WHAT'S THE VERDICT?

 Some of these products have questionable materials while some others have excellent reviews and use bonding materials similar to what we dentists use in our practice.

 Tooth gems are a trend that may have the potential to cause some minimal harm when done at home.
 Even if the risk is low, if you choose to do this at home, do yourself a favor and have your annual check-up and biannual cleanings.
 Some dentists can professionally place these.
 They can ensure that there are no cavities and that they are placed properly.

-Take care with what you select and make a decision about what you stick on your teeth.
+Take care with the selection of products and make a decision about what you stick on your teeth.
 As an adult, you don’t have the opportunity to grow any new teeth!

 I hope this was helpful!
-Be sure to leave like so I know it helped and subscribe to blog!
+Be sure to leave a like so I know it helped and subscribe to the blog!